-- 1. Minimum 10-ft travel lane width will be provided on local streets with no on-street parking. - 2.
+- 1. A minimum 10-ft travel lane width will be provided on local streets with no on-street parking. - 2.
 Where travel lanes are next to a curb line, an additional 1 ft of travel lane width will be provided.
 Where a travel lane is located between curbs, an additional 2 ft of travel lane width will be provided. - 3.
 Where shared lanes or bicycle boulevards are planned, up to an additional 6 ft of travel lane width will be provided. - 4.
 Bike lane widths may be reduced to a minimum of 4 ft where unusual circumstances exist, as determined by the City Engineer, and where such a reduction would not result in a safety hazard. - 5.
 Center turn lanes are not required for truck and bus routes on street classifications other than arterial roads. - 6.
 On-street parking in industrial zones will have a minimum width of 8 ft. - 7.
 On-street parking in commercial zones will have a minimum width of 7 ft. - 8.
 On-street parking in residential zones will have a minimum width of 6 ft. - 9.
 Sidewalk widths may be reduced to a minimum of 4 ft for short distances for the purpose of avoiding obstacles within the public right-of-way including, but not limited to, trees and power poles. - 10.
-Landscape strip widths will be measured from back of curb to front of sidewalk. - 11.
-Where landscape strips are required, street trees will be provided a minimum of every 40 ft in accordance with these standards and the appropriate Street Tree Planting List in Section 5.0093 of these standards and Street Tree Planting Guidelines: https://www.milwaukieoregon.gov/planning/street-tree-planting-guidelines. - 12.
+Landscape strip widths will be measured from the back of curb to the front of sidewalk. - 11.
+Where landscape strips are required, street trees will be provided a minimum of every 40 ft in accordance with Section 5.0093 of these standards, selected from the approved street tree list on the city's website, and planted according to the City of Milwaukie Standard Drawing 513. - 12.
 Where water quality treatment is provided within the public right-of-way, the landscape strip width may be increased to accommodate the required treatment area. - 13.
 A minimum of 6 inches will be required between a property line and the street element that abuts it; e.g., sidewalk or landscape strip. - 14.
 An 8' wide multiuse sidepath can be substituted for the bike lane and setback sidewalk.
 A 10' wide multiuse sidepath can be substituted for the bike lane and curb tight sidewalk.